 Claiming your kids as dependents also allows you to claim certain tax credits.
 Credits are generally more beneficial than deductions because they directly reduce the amount of tax you owe to the IRS after you’ve calculated your tax liability, rather than just lowering your taxable income the way deductions do.

 If you qualify as head of household, and your adjusted gross income is less than $75,000 as of the 2017 tax year, you can shave as much as $1,000 off your tax bill for each dependent child by claiming the Child Tax Credit.
 However, for each $1,000 of income above the $75,000 threshold, your available child tax credit is reduced by $50.
-For example:

 You also can claim a credit for some of what you pay for child care services for your kids under age 13, if you pay someone to take care of them while you are working.
 You might also be eligible for the Earned Income Tax Credit if you meet income guidelines.